Nakuru

-Nakuru is a city in the Rift Valley region of Kenya.
-It is the capital of Nakuru County, and it is the fourth largest city in Kenya and the largest in the Rift Valley region.
-As of 2019, Nakuru had an urban population of 570,674, making it the largest urban center in the Rift Valley, above Eldoret, Uasin Gishu County.
+Nakuru, sometimes referred to as Nakuru City, is the capital and largest city of Nakuru County, Kenya.
+As of 2019, Nakuru had an urban population of 570,674.
 The city lies along the Nairobi–Nakuru Highway, 160 km from Nairobi, the capital city of Kenya.
+In December 2021, Nakuru City became the fourth urban area in Kenya to be assigned the status of "city".